Factsheet: Energy in the United Kingdom

 10 min read

 Find out all about the British : consumption, generation and the outlook for the future.
-Explanatory tables to understand the main principles of energy policy in the United Kingdom and its actions to combat climate change.
+Explanatory tables to understand the main principles of energy policy in the United Kingdom and its actions to combat .
 This factsheet can be used across the board to prepare lessons on the United Kingdom, in subjects such as history, geography, economic and social science, physics and chemistry, engineering science and modern languages.

 A Bit of History 🧑🏫